jamiedraws/BEM/readme.md

 6 months later, let's say you come along and maintain my css and you see these styles.
 You have to style another header similar to this but the HTML has been removed so you can't see how it was implemented before.

-Sooooo, forget the html.
+Sooooo, forget the HTML.
 Okay, maybe you can just ask me, right?
 Nope.
 I took a PTO day, I'm somewhere where internet is pretty spotty so who knows when I'll see your text.
 Now ask youself, where the heck do you put these classes?
 Where was the `.header-dark-theme` supposed to go?

 If you don't know, are you likely to go and change my CSS?
 What if your changes to my code break something else?
 Well, you're probably going to decide it's just easier to style it from scratch, right?